AmanSrivastava12/keepNotes/README.md

-KeepNotes Website - Perform the following steps after cloning the repository on your device in order to prevent any warnings or errors.
-This will start the server and the react app concurrently.

-Run the commands -
-npm init both in the backend folder and the cloned repository npm install concurrently npm install nodemailer npm install react-router-dom npm install cors npm install nodemon and some other commands to install dependencies that might not be present on your device.

-Replace the following code in the file under node_modules/react-scripts/config/webpackDevServer.config.js (node_modules of the primary cloned folder) without ejecting it.
+KEEP NOTES :

+How to setup this on your device - You just need to download this project on your device and open the downloaded files with any text editor(e.g. VS Code).
+Run the commands 'npm init' and 'npm install' both in the backend folder and the cloned repository.
+Also replace the following code present in "node_modules/react-scripts/config/webpackDevServer.config.js" -

 onBeforeSetupMiddleware(devServer) {
 devServer.app.use(evalSourceMapMiddleware(devServer));